stream-innovations/stream-payment-gateway/README.md

-# Stream Payment Gateway
+# **Stream**Payment Gateway presented by StreamPayments

-##### The StreamPayment Gateway is an innovative solution designed to bridge the gap between fiat currency and cryptocurrency for small businesses.
+##### The **Stream**Payment Gateway is an innovative solution designed to bridge the gap between fiat currency and cryptocurrency for small businesses.
 It offers a streamlined process for offshore account opening and addresses the issue of double spending, all while leveraging the power of the Solana blockchain.

 1. Bridging the Gap

 The traditional financial system and the world of cryptocurrencies have been operating in separate spheres, often creating challenges for businesses looking to integrate both systems.
-The StreamPayments Gateway aims to provide a seamless connection between fiat and crypto, enabling businesses to access the benefits of both worlds.
+The **Stream**Payment Gateway aims to provide a seamless connection between fiat and crypto, enabling businesses to access the benefits of both worlds.

 2. Offshore Account Opening

-One of the significant features of the StreamPayments Gateway is its ability to simplify offshore account opening.
+One of the significant features of the **Stream**Payment Gateway is its ability to simplify offshore account opening.
 Offshore accounts can be beneficial for businesses seeking international expansion, tax optimization, and asset protection.
-The platform offers a user-friendly process that reduces the complexities and time-consuming procedures typically associated with setting up offshore accounts.
+The **Stream**Payments platform (BaaS) offers a user-friendly process that reduces the complexities and time-consuming procedures typically associated with setting up offshore accounts.

 3. Tackling Double Spending